clokep/relapse/docs/admin_api/user_admin_api.md

 - `next_token`: string representing a positive integer - Indication for pagination.
 See above.
 - `total` - integer - Total number of media.

-*Added in Synapse 1.93:* the `locked` query parameter and response field.
+*Added in Relapse 1.93:* the `locked` query parameter and response field.

 ## Query current sessions for a user